mkennedy87/441/HW-14/readme.md

 Went through 441 website for week 14.
 Now, looking at example assignment.
 Next, I downloaded and tested the example assignment.
+I eventually got my object loaded in.
+I started changing colors and parameters.
+I had to scale up the car because it was tiny.